panjingya/ToDoApp/README.md

 Todo -> object
 TodoService includes all the basic operations for Todo.
 By using the dependency injection, the @service is automatically wired in the controller.

+DeleteTodo

+UpdateTodo

+--SpringMVC security
+Set the role and accessibility

+--Internationalization with SpringMVC
+when typing url  http://localhost:8080 default language is English when typing url http://localhost:8080?language=fr. language will switch to french